Diseases & Conditions

 - Always wear a seat belt when you are driving or are a passenger in a car.

 - Wear the proper protective equipment for your sport and follow all safety regulations, such as having a spotter and appropriate cushioning mats.
+If you play football, use proper tackling technique.

 Last Reviewed